xqudee/Calculator-WEB/README.md

 - Adding, subtracting, multiplying and dividing numbers.
 - Working with decimal numbers.
+- Exponentiation, root extraction, calculation of factorials, percentages, logarithms.
 - The ability to perform sequential operations.
 - Clearing the input field and history.
+- Working with memory: storing a number in memory, extracting a number from memory, and clearing memory.

 ### Converter: